microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 -  `text` field is required but can be an empty string
 -  `type` field must be `typing`

-After sending the activity, the bot must wait until the service will return the activity ID of the sent activity.
-This will become the livestreaming session ID.
+After sending the activity, the bot must wait until the service will return the activity ID.
+This will be the livestreaming session ID.

 In this example, we assume the service return activity ID of `"a-00001"` for the first activity.